DonnaMiss/tetris-asm0/readme.md

 The model was trained in mxnet.
 The model input is a 112x112 rgb image.
 The time taken to read the image into memory and decode the image to rgb format is *not* included in the inference time.
-The time taken to convert the rgb image buffer into the framework-specific e
+The time taken to convert the rgb image buffer into the framework-specific expected network input format *is* included in the inference time.
+First infer